subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ p_W(x|z,u). $$

 This is itself an optimization problem.
-Beginning from an initial state, the system must evolve toward regions of lower energy until a probable future latent state is reached.
+Beginning from an initial state, the system evolves toward progressively lower-energy regions until a probable future latent state is reached.

-In biological systems such optimization may occur through the direct interactions of large populations of neurons.
-In machine learning, an efficient approximation is provided by **diffusion models**, which implement stochastic energy minimization through Langevin dynamics.
+In biological nervous systems this optimization may emerge through the interactions of large populations of neurons.
+In machine learning, an efficient approximation is provided by **diffusion models**, which implement stochastic energy minimization using Langevin dynamics.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat122.png)

-**Figure 6:** Temporal prediction using stochastic energy minimization.
-Starting from a noisy initial state, Langevin dynamics progressively moves the system toward lower-energy latent states.
+**Figure 6:** Temporal prediction by stochastic energy minimization.
+Starting from a noisy initial condition, Langevin dynamics gradually moves the system toward lower-energy regions of the learned landscape.

-The sampling procedure begins from a high-noise initial condition and gradually reduces the noise level over a sequence of diffusion stages.
+The sampling procedure begins from a high-noise initial state and gradually reduces the noise level over a sequence of diffusion stages.
 At each stage several Langevin updates are performed,

 $$ x(t,k+1)=x(t,k)-\eta\nabla_xE_W(x(t,k),t,z_n,u_{n+1})+\sqrt{2\eta}\,\epsilon, $$